wpexpertsio/password-protected/readme.txt

 If you are upgrading manually via FTP rather that through the WordPress automatic upgrade link, please de-activate and re-activate the plugin to ensure the plugin upgrades correctly.

 == Frequently Asked Questions ==

-= How can I change the WordPress logo to a different image? = Install and configure the [Login Logo](https://wordpress.org/plugins/login-logo/) plugin by Mark Jaquith or the [Uber Login Logo](https://wordpress.org/plugins/uber-login-logo/) plugin.
-This will change the logo on your password entry page AND also your admin login page.

 = How can I enable feeds while the site is password protected? = In the settings, check the 'Allow Feeds' checkbox.